Clone Saga: Plot

-Ben Reilly and Peter bond after Kaine attacks them, and Ben stays in New York as Peter's blond-haired cousin so he can build a life of his own.
+Ben Reilly and Peter bond after Kaine attacks them, and Ben stays in New York, posing as Peter's cousin to build a life of his own.
 He adopts the identity of the Scarlet Spider and works at the Daily Grind.

 Ben, Peter, and Kaine reach the lair of the shadowy figure responsible for infecting Aunt May and Mary Jane with a genetic virus.
 The villain is revealed to be the Jackal, who captures all three and reveals that he plans to make an army of Spider-clones and take over the world.
 Since Ben was the only clone to turn out stable, the Jackal takes a sample of his blood to perfect his cloning technique.
 A mastermind over the Jackal wants the blood sample as well, for the body of Norman Osborn.

 The Jackal intends to clone Gwen Stacy and another unknown figure, and Kaine breaks himself, Ben, and Peter free.
 During the subsequent fight, the clones dissolve and the Jackal suggests that Ben is the original Peter Parker.
 Kaine kills the Jackal, Ben and Peter escape with the cure and save Aunt May and Mary Jane, who is revealed to be pregnant.
 Peter retires, saying Ben is the real one, so Ben creates a new costume.

 Peter and MJ begin planning for their baby with the support of Aunt May, while Peter focuses on acquiring a research grant.
 Ben battles Doctor Octopus, who escapes after knocking down debris.
 After Ben tracks him down, the villain notes that the newly costumed Spider-Man seems to be an impostor.
 Kaine arrives and attempts to kill Octopus by asphyxiating him with some webbing and then escaping.
 Ben shreds the webbing off, saving his life.